netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_cicd.md

 With the aac-inventory repository customized is it now time to create the GitLab CI pipeline.
 The pipeline itself is defined in a file called `.gitlab-ci.yml`.

-The provided pipeline file does not require any modifications by you, but let's go through it step by step to understand the structure of the pipeline.
+Copy the content of this (<https://wwwin-github.cisco.com/moskrive/aac-bootcamp/blob/main/bootcamp/lab2/gitlab-ci.yml>) file into the `.gitlab-ci.yml` file in the root of the aac-inventory repository.

 ### GitLab CI Pipeline - Overall Settings